 Katie Andrews from No Ordinary Family.
 She's 30-year-old virgin and brilliant lab assistant who is socially awkward and overly yet adorably knowledgeable about superheroes.

 Jess, Zooey Deschanel's title character in New Girl.
 She's even branded as such in promotional material for the show.
 She's clumsy, keeps singing and humming, dances chicken dance and she wears funny fake teeth.
 She's a Nice Girl and a teacher.

-Plaid-shirt-wearing, skinny-tie-donning, sci-fi-loving former boy mayor/state auditor/current assistant city manager Ben Wyatt from Parks and Recreation.
+Plaid-shirt-wearing, skinny-tie-donning, sci-fi-loving former boy mayor/state auditor/current assistant city manager Ben Wyatt.

 Lindsay Dole from The Practice, particularly in the early seasons.
 She's cute, incredibly smart and eager to tackle the world of law.

 The word "Adorkable" is used verbatim in this (scroll to the last paragraph)Rizzoli & Isles recap where the author is talking about Dr. Maura Isles.
 And she isn't exaggerating.
 Maura is socially awkward but highly intelligent and beautiful, in addition to coming with a geeky adorableness that Sasha Alexander absolutely perfects.